 - Bachelor of Arts (BA) in Psychology

-The University of Louisville is authorized to award these online degrees for moms by the Southern Association of Colleges and Schools Commission on Colleges.
+The University of Louisville is authorized to award these bachelor’s degrees to busy moms by the Southern Association of Colleges and Schools Commission on Colleges.

 #7—Kent State University

-In addition to offering some of the best online degrees for moms, Kent State University also offers support to single parents through its Literacy and Independence for Family Education (LIFE) program.
-Available in collaboration with the Center for Adult and Veteran Services, LIFE helps single moms find housing and childcare so that they can attend classes and study, and the program also sponsors a scholarship initiative for single parents.
+In addition to offering some of the best academic options for working moms, Kent State supports busy moms and single parents through its Literacy and Independence for Family Education (LIFE) program.
+Available in collaboration with the Center for Adult and Veteran Services, LIFE helps single moms find housing and childcare so they can attend classes and study.
+The program also sponsors a scholarship initiative for single parents.
 Students enrolled in the program also have access to educational workshops and resources for parenting.
-Single moms will find a host of convenient online degree programs at Kent State, including bachelor degree programs for working adults such as:
+Single moms will find a host of convenient online degree programs at Kent State, including bachelor’s degree programs such as:

-- Bachelor of Science (BS) in Applied Technology
+- Online Bachelor of Science (BS) in Applied Technology

 - Bachelor of Business Administration: General Business